compsult/MenuOptions/README.md

 #### Other benefits:

+*   can be [disabled](http://menuoptions.readthedocs.io/en/latest/SelectParams.html#disabled) with a simple call
 *   it can use data from a variety of JSON types (array, array of arrays, single object, array of objects)
 *   uses color highlighting to show autocomplete matches
 *   the value associated with with the label string is saved in the input element automatically (in the menu_opt_key - no need to manually update a hidden field)